Individual Bonds Vs. Bond Funds – Which To Use For Your Portfolio

 Fees

-When you buy and sell individual bonds, you will have to pay a markup or mark-down similar to a spread.
+Buying and selling individual bonds requires paying a markup or mark-down similar to a spread.

 - If you want to minimize fees, consider individual bonds.